“I have 20 minutes in the water, how do I maximize my time?”

 “If your stroke rate is too slow, you cannot keep your head up,” says coach Eric Neilsen

-This style of swimming lets you accelerate through the stroke while simultaneously working on your kick, which enables you to train multiple muscle groups in a relatively short period of time.
+This style of swimming lets you accelerate through the stroke while simultaneously working on your kick.
+This enables you to train multiple muscle groups in a relatively short period of time.

 When supplemented with longer dryland training sessions – using tools like the Vasa Swim Erg – these “big-bang drills” (as Eric calls them) can help you save time and energy in the water without sacrificing technique.

-For those who don’t have a Vasa, or do but are in the water training, Eric recommends doing “system check” drills.
+For those who don’t have a Vasa, coach Neilsen recommends doing “system check” drills.

-When you focus on drills within a continuous swim, you’re “solving two problems with one answer,” even if you don’t have a lot of time to do it.
+When you focus on drills within a continuous swim, you’re “solving two problems with one answer,” even if you don’t have much time.

 2. Practice Breathing and Positioning